A twin-anchored Alpine-lake fleet — GLIDEFORM and IRONWIND co-lead at 27.9% each.

 ORC Authority: Swiss Sailing · Swiss Rating Office

-Swiss Sailing and the Swiss Rating Office govern 151 SUI-flagged ORC hulls in the FleetEdge corpus — a pure-ORC national fleet with no IRC-synthetic twins.
-Lake Geneva, Lake Zürich and Lake Constance are the home waters; the Mediterranean, the Adriatic, and European championship venues are the away circuit.
-The national fleet does not dominate any one event on participation, but it does carry championship firepower at the grand-prix end — and its archetype signature is unlike any other Atlantic or Mediterranean nation's because it is shaped by light-wind lake racing first, offshore racing second.
+Swiss Sailing and the Swiss Rating Office govern 168 SUI/CHE-flagged hulls in the FleetEdge fleet — 161 ORC-rated boats plus 7 mapped IRC entries, a near-pure-ORC national fleet shaped by light-wind Alpine-lake racing first, offshore racing second.
+Lac Léman, Lake Zürich and Lake Constance are the home waters; the Mediterranean, the Adriatic, and European championship venues are the away circuit.
+The national fleet does not dominate any one event on participation, but it does carry championship firepower at the grand-prix end — and its archetype signature is unlike any other landlocked or coastal fleet on FleetEdge because the lake conditions select for hull characteristics no offshore venue rewards in the same way.

-The 2026 Swiss forward path runs the lake championship circuit first, with the ESSE 850 one-design, J/Boats horizontal fleet, and Xp-33 racer-cruiser carrying Lake Geneva, Zürich and Constance club racing through the season, and KAJSA III's Copa del Rey defence the international title target the country has already proven it can win.
+The 2026 Swiss forward path runs the Alpine-lake championship circuit first, with the ESSE 850 one-design, the J/Boats horizontal fleet, and Xp-33 racer-cruiser carrying Lac Léman, Zürich and Constance club racing through the season, and KAJSA III's Copa del Rey defense the international title target the country has already proven it can win.
 From the lakes to the Mediterranean, in that order.

 Scope